BRAMELOUP CHALET

 THE CHALET BEFORE

 The chalet as it was in 1999, abandoned and trashed by vandals, overgrown with brambles, with holes in the walls, windows broken, a rotten balcony, and septic tank caved in.
-Everything had to be redone except the outer walls, shutters and roof.
+Everything had to be redone except the outer walls, shutters and roof (at that time).
 I did all the work myself.

 The chalet in the forest in 2001 a year after I bought it, before I added the porch and remodeled everything inside